pkardas/shapes/README.md

 $ flake8 .
 ```

 Flake8 will most probably complain about line length (eg. `E501 line too long (83 > 79 characters)`), 79 is too little for modern screens.
 We need to adjust libraries configuration.
-Create `setup.cfg` file with following content:
+Create `setup.cfg` file with the following content:

 ```
 [flake8]